 A message from the Northern Cancer Alliance

-We would like to begin this message by acknowledging the worries and concerns that many cancer patients and their loved ones may have at the moment and appreciate that these uncertain times will be causing people to be understandably anxious.
+We understand the worries and concerns that many cancer patients and their loved ones may have as a result of this latest lockdown and the rising Covid numbers.
+We appreciate that these uncertain times will be causing people to be understandably anxious.

-We want to take this opportunity to reassure you that the Northern Cancer Alliance remains committed to working with our regional health and care system to ensure our patients continue to have access to the best cancer treatment and care at this time.
+We want to reassure you that the Northern Cancer Alliance remains committed to working with our regional health and care system to ensure our patients continue to have access to the best cancer treatment and care at this time.

-Whilst all of our health and care organisations are working relentlessly to tackle the impact of Covid-19 virus, the delivery of cancer services remains a top priority for the NHS.
-Our cancer teams continue to work extremely hard to ensure that all essential and urgent cancer diagnosis, treatment and care continues during the pandemic.
+Whilst all of our health and care organisations are working relentlessly to tackle the impact of the Covid virus, the delivery of cancer services remains a top priority for the NHS.
+Our cancer teams continue to work extremely hard to ensure that all essential and urgent cancer diagnosis and treatment continues during the pandemic.

-The government has advised around 200,000 cancer patients who are particularly vulnerable to stay at home for 12 weeks to minimise their risk of infection.
-People can still attend hospital for essential treatments, but cancer teams are finding ways to reduce the need for them to leave their homes, wherever possible.
+The government has again advised those cancer patients who are particularly vulnerable to stay at home to minimise their risk of infection.
+People can still attend hospital for essential treatments, but cancer teams are finding ways to reduce the need for them to leave their homes wherever possible.

 Katie Elliot Angela Wood